-On a hot summer’s day, watch a bird such as a crow — or this Purple Martin — very carefully.
+On a hot summer’s day, watch a bird such as a crow — or this Bald Eagle — very carefully.
 You’ll never see them sweat, because birds don’t have sweat glands.
 So how do they keep cool?
 One way is panting.
 As the bird breathes rapidly, heat is carried out of its body through the lungs and air sacs.
 Bare skin on the legs, face, and beak also help with cooling.
 So do puffing out feathers, fluttering wings, or splashing in a puddle or birdbath.
 And soaring birds like hawks can simply ride the updrafts far above ground to cooler air.

 How Birds Stay Cool